 Waking up in a dream

-These are not case studies or issue-driven portraits.
-They are mirrors to our shared human condition, an unfolding conversation between souls.
+Waking Up in a Dream is a cinematic meditation on time, memory, spirituality, and the sacred everyday.
+Filmed over two years throughout Brooklyn, New York, the experimental documentary presents the modern world as a literal and spiritual dreamscape of real people reflecting on their lives with radical honesty and presence.Unfolding as a conversation between souls, we meet a barber recalling cherished childhood memories in Trinidad, a Rastafarian channeling ancient rhythms of good and evil, a boy wondering about karma and loneliness, a Buddhist monk examining the nature of thought itself, a recovering addict detailing his past as a fading dream, and a mother reflecting on the body she once dreamed of escaping, among others.These are not case studies or issue-driven portraits, but rather mirrors to our human condition.
 They are relationships and connections that have been cultivated over a decade of the filmmakers calling Brooklyn home.
-Each person speaks from where they are—in feeling, in thought, in spirit—and the result is a mosaic of philosophies, contradictions, doubts, and beliefs.
+The result is an unfolding conversation between souls sharing philosophies, contradictions, doubts, and beliefs.
 What unites them is a shared search for meaning beyond survival.
-For some, spirituality is expressed through religion.
-For others, it lives in memory, family, discipline, ritual, creation, and the tension between control and surrender.Their stories are woven together by a coming-of-age story.
-Su, an 8-year-old girl, journeys across Brooklyn to scatter her grandmother’s ashes at the site of her earliest memory: the beach.
-She sojourns through crowds, gardens, cemeteries, familiar spaces from the documentary.
-Su becomes an observer and participant, offering a conduit for reflection and transformation.
-She changes Brooklyn as much as Brooklyn changes her.The voice of Su's grandmother, Eka, bridges the worlds of narrative and documentary, past and present, personal and collective.
-Her poetic guidance echoes the timeless wisdom of mysticism, reminding us that time is not a currency to be lost or gained—but something we live every moment.Waking Up in a Dream is not a story about people, but one told through them: as spiritual archive, as collective unconscious, as living memory.Now will you drift back to sleep,
+For some, this spirituality is expressed through religion.
+For others, it lives in memory, family, discipline, ritual, creation, and the ongoing tension between control and surrender.This black-and-white dreamscape is woven together by a simple coming-of-age story.
+Su, an 8-year-old girl, journeys to scatter her grandmother’s ashes at the beach of her earliest memory.
+Her familiar presence becomes a conduit for the audience to reflect, remember, grow, and transform.
+The voice of Eka, Su's grandmother, guides us between the worlds of narrative and documentary, past and present, personal and universal—echoing the ancient duality of chronos (measured time) and kairos (sacred time, the eternal now).
+Her timeless wisdom reminds us that time is not a currency to be lost or gained, but something we feel, resist, and live in at every moment.Waking Up in a Dream is a portrait of a city beyond the headlines and viral clips.
+It is a story not about people, but one told through them—as spiritual archive, as collective unconscious, as living memory—that asks: what does it mean to be fully awake in your life?INSTITUTIONAL SUPPORT

 Waking up (for the first time)